Seminars & Workshops

-Rod teaches field techniques that work for both film and digital photography.
-You will discover new ways to explore and experience the wonders of the natural world from Rod's unmanipulated and non-commercial perspective.
-Regardless of your skill level or imaging format this seminar will help you take your photography to a higher level.
+Rod teaches field techniques that work for digital photography.
+You will discover new ways to explore and experience the wonders of the natural world from Rod's non-commercial perspective.
+Regardless of your skill level or imaging format this well organized and presented seminar will help you take your photography to a higher level.

 8:00 - 9:00 a.m.: Registration

 (Morning Session 9:00 a.m. - 12:00 p.m.)

 This program begins with a quick overview of the basics of exposure.
 Rod will discuss the correlation between aperture, shutter speeds and the roll that ISO plays in modern digital photography.
 He'll also explore exposure modes and suggest which exposure mode is most useful for digital photography.
 The program will then transition into a discussion specifically about exposing RAW captures.
 Rod will illustrate the exposure requirements for RAW captures and how to get them quickly and consistently in-the-field.
 With this knowledge photographers can take full advantage of the benefits of RAW captures and do it with confidence.
 A minimal amount of post-processing of a RAW capture will be discussed and illustrated.
 Jpeg exposure will also be discussed during this program.

 (This program deals with single exposure captures only.
 Other contrast control methods such as merge to HDR, exposure blending or the use of split neutral density filters will not be covered during the program.)

 Program Two: Photographing Insects, Spiders and other Small Creatures in the Wild